wingr/docker-template/README.md

 The changes below assume that you are dockerizing an entire repository.
 However, if you only want to dockerize a single directory within the repository, all the directions stay the same, but the "_repo name_" would be replaced by the name of the directory in which the `Dockerfile` lives.

 #### Dockerfile
-* Check the version of Python at the top
+* Check the version of Python at the top - this may need to be updated
 * In the Dockerfile, change `src/` to top-level project directory
 * To work with Tensorflow on a GPU instance, change the top line to `FROM tensorflow/tensorflow:latest-gpu-py3`

 #### script/app-env
-* (OPTIONAL) Change `DOCKER_IMAGE` name if you want (line 11).
+* (OPTIONAL) Change `DOCKER_IMAGE` name if you want (line 12).
 By default it is given the name of the directory containing the `Dockerfile`
-* Change `appdir:/src` to `appdir:/your-top-dir` (lines 15 & 17)
+* Change `appdir:/src` to `appdir:/your-top-dir` (lines 19 & 21)
 * To run with GPU (see change to Dockerfile also), you will need to change the last line to use nvidia, like `exec docker run --runtime=nvidia -i -t -v "$appdir:/src" $image $cmd`
-* You can also use environment variables like below (assumes they are stored in the `script/` directory in a `.env` file),
+* You can also use environment variables for to create the `imagename` or other fields (assumes they are stored in the `script/` directory in a `.env` file),
-    ```
-    if [ ! -f script/.env ]; then
-        echo "Environment variables file (script/.env) not found!"
-        exec docker run --runtime=nvidia -i -t -v "$appdir:/src" $image $cmd
-    else
-        exec docker run --runtime=nvidia --env-file="script/.env" -i -t -v "$appdir:/src" $image $cmd
-    fi
-    ```

 #### script/bootstrap
-* (OPTIONAL) Change the image name if you want (line 8).
+* (OPTIONAL) Change the image name if you want (line 9).
 If you do, make sure to leave a space between the image name and the final period.
 By default the name of the directory containing the `Dockerfile` is used.

 #### script/cibuild-verify-image
 No changes needed

 #### script/run
 * Change the structure of this file to call your actual application.
-* The path insertion on line 7 allows you to import your modules from the `src/` directory (or whatever you end up calling it).
+* The path insertion on line 19 allows you to import your modules from the `src/` directory (or whatever you end up calling it).

 #### script/server
 This file is used to run a GPU-powered jupyter notebook on a GPU instance.
 It will not work unless you have nvidia installed.